-When the circuit closes, that means all cables are connected properly, the potential difference (voltage) applied to the circuit from the battery forces the free electrons to move from the point with the low potential to the one with high potential that means from the negative pole of battery to the positive one.
+When the circuit closes, which means all cables are connected properly, the potential difference (voltage) applied to the circuit from the battery forces the free electrons to move from the point with the low potential to the one with high potential in other words from the negative pole of the battery to the positive one.
 This flow of electrons is called electric current.

-The light bulb (incandescent lamp) operates as the light bulbs that we use at home.
-It consists of a thin glass wall.
+The light bulb (incandescent lamp) is like the ones used at home.
+The enclosure of the lamp is a bulb made of thin glass.
 Inside the glass are inert gases such as nitrogen and argon.
-In the centre there is a very thin wire (filament) made of tungsten.
-Tungsten is a metal that melts in an extremely high temperature.
-When electricity passes through the wire, it becomes warm.
-As the temperature increases the wire starts illuminating.
+In the centre there is a very thin wire (called filament) made of tungsten.
+Tungsten is a metal that melts at an extremely high temperature.
+When electric current passes through the wire, it becomes warm.
+As the temperature increases, the wire almost melts and it then starts illuminating like all hot metals do.
 This illumination is the light.

-The energy thus is transformed from electrical to thermal (heat) and then from heat to electromagnetic radiation (heat and light).
+The energy is, thus, transformed from electrical to thermal (heat), and then from heat to electromagnetic radiation (heat and light).

-The incandescent bulb was invented in England by Joseph Swan in 1878 and independently (a year later) by Thomas Edison.
+The incandescent bulb was invented in England by Joseph Swan in 1878 and then, independently, (a year later) by Thomas Edison in the USA.

-How much energy is used by a light bulb?
+How much power is used by a light bulb?

 You need: